iTwin/appui/docs/changehistory/NextVersion.md

 ### Additions

-- Added `UiFramework.onIModelConnectionChanged` event to get notified whenever the imodel targeted by `getIModelConnection` changes.
+- Added `UiFramework.onIModelConnectionChanged` event to get notified whenever the iModel targeted by `UiFramework.getIModelConnection()` changes.
 This is a replacement for listening to the deprecated `SessionStateActionId.SetIModelConnection`.

 ## @itwin/components-react